 Opportunities for leadership

 A number of offices and committees facilitate the day-to-day running of the college.
 Among them are:

 This is an important role in college life: the senior student takes responsibility for a number of matters in the daily running of the college and chairs the meetings of the Common Room.

 The Staff-Student Committee

 This considers matters of a practical nature such as food, accommodation, etc. It meets once a term and is chaired by the senior student.

 The Liaison Committee

-This facilitates cooperation between the college and the Yorkshire Ministry Course, meeting to discuss matters of common concern.
+This facilitates cooperation between the college and the college of St Hild, meeting to discuss matters of common concern.

 Student members of the College Council

-The College Council governs the college, and is chaired by the Right Reverend Stephen Platten, Bishop of Wakefield.
+The College Council governs the college, and is chaired by the Right Reverend David Walker Bishop of Manchester.
 The council meets three times a year, with a number of sub-committees reporting in to it.
 The senior student and one other elected student sit as members.